backstage/backstage/.changeset/ten-hats-appear.md

 '@backstage/plugin-scaffolder': minor
 ---

-Fix contextMenu prop bug in /create/\* routes
+Fix `contextMenu` not being disabled bug in new scaffolder pages